helensz98/Interactive-Lab-Hub/Lab 5/README.md

 **Think about someone using the system.
 Describe how you think this will work.**

 1. Are they aware of the uncertainties in the system?

     They will not be aware of such things until they encounter problems

 2. How bad would they be impacted by a miss classification?

-    It'd not be bad if the prototype is for personal/recreational usage.
-However, let's say if it's an automatic face mask detection system installed in a mall to detect customers violating the mask mandate, a misclassification is dangerous.

 3. How could you change your interactive system to address this?

-    I can try to include images of masks shot in different angles and sizes.

 4. Are there optimizations you can try to do on your sense-making algorithm.

-    Include different types of masks so that people can tell whether it's a good surgical mask, an N95 mask, or a mask not fit for respiratory protection.

 ### Part D
 ### Characterize your own Observant system